rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - `let` is for immutable variables
 - `var` is for mutable variables

+In rust, `let` and `let mut` would be the equivalent identifiers.

 ## Argument passing

-By default, all parameters are immutable.
+By default, all parameters are immutable (an implicit keyword `borrowed` is added as a prefix).
 An argument to a function can be:

 - **moved**: where the ownership and _value_ of the variable is transferred to the function
     - The parameter type must have a `__moveinit__` method defined